We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Rosacea causes inflammatory lesions and thickening of the underlying connective tissue of the face.

-Patches of skin may feel dry, swollen, thick or rough, and a person’s face may feel warm and flushed.
-In some people, symptoms also affect the eyes.
+Patches of skin may feel dry, swollen, thick, or rough, and the face may feel warm and flushed.
+In some people, the symptoms also affect the eyes.

 Doctors recommend that people with rosacea avoid triggers, which may include:

 - hot drinks

 - aerobic exercise